Free Nature Studies: Our Wonderful World – Lesson VI: The Honey Bee

 The Honey Files: A Bee’s Life

-This free 98-page download contains a wealth of information and notebooking resources.
+This free 98-page teacher’s guide from the National Honey Board contains a wealth of information and notebooking resources.
 Included is anatomy labeling diagrams, worksheets on life cycle, the three types of bees, identification tips, and pollination, puzzles, a data sheet for observation, information about honey, recipes, beekeeping, trivia, a math tie-in and bibliography.
 Excellent resource!